 Quebec City is only about an hour flight from New York City but seemingly a world away.
 Its motto is “so Europe, so close” and it’s so true.
 It’s actually so close (only 384 miles from Boston and 504 from New York) that you can easily drive it!
 It was recently crowned as one of “the World’s Best Food Cities” by Condé Nast Traveler (2015), ranked among the top ten in the “World’s Best Awards” by Travel + Leisure (2015) and as a “Best Value Destination” by Lonely Planet (2016).

 In the interest of full disclosure, because honesty is the best policy, I was hosted on this trip by Quebec City Tourism so I could share the sites and experiences QC has to offer with my amazing blog followers.
-I was not paid any additional compensation and all opinions (as always) are my own.
+I was not paid any additional compensation but many things on this trip were free–but all opinions (as always) are my own.

 Quebec City is so charming, wandering its cobblestone streets lined with centuries-old buildings, visiting antique shops, churches and the majestic St. Lawrence river make it an amazing destination for a romantic getaway.
 While there are tons of museum and so much culture, I recommend seeing the city at a slow pace as you meander its hilly terrain and taste all the amazing restaurants it has to offer.
 These are the must-see attractions in Quebec City.

 I recommend taking a walking tour.
 This will educate you about the city’s history as well as give you an idea of the lay of the land.
 Québec City is a UNESCO World Heritage Treasure where all the charm blending Native, British and French heritage surrounds you.
 The fortifications surrounding the old town have a path along the old walls that allows visitors to stroll along and enjoy unique views of the city.
 There is also a funicular that gives panoramic views.
 It’s the only kind of this funicular in America.